SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: The strategy and assumptions

-The flavor symmetry models give the TBM mixing pattern or else as $U_{\nu}$, leave $V^{\ell}_{L}$ varies in a larger room since both small and large mixings are possible introduced into $V^{\ell}_{L}$.
 One of the aims in the work is to generate a large mixing $\theta^{e}_{12}$ in charged lepton sector.
-The GUT flavor models can usually describe quark masses and mixing angles successfully, give arise Cabibbo angle $\theta^{q}_{12}\simeq\theta_{c}$.
-The difficult is to generate a relative large mixing between the first and second generation charged leptons (electron and muon), namely that $\theta^{e}_{12}\simeq\theta_{c}$, since the mixing is negligible small (about $\mathcal {O}(\lambda^{2}_{c})$) in most flavor models (for simplicity $\theta_{c}$ and $\lambda_{c}$ are treated as the same below).
-In quark sector the mixing angles among up-type quarks are usually negligible small, the only larger Cabibbo angle of CKM matrix originates mainly from the mixing between first two generations of down-type quarks.
 In the context of unified theory the Yukawa matrices of charged leptons and down quarks are unified in single joint operators, which provide a possible approach to generating a larger mixing angle $\theta^{e}_{12}\simeq\lambda_{c}$.
-However traditional unified operators which give rise to the different GUT-scale mass relations, such as the popular Georgi-Jarlskog (GJ) relation~\cite{GJ/1979} between strange quark and muon will produce $\theta^{e}_{12}\simeq\lambda_{c}/3$.
+Nevertheless, the resulting mixing angle and masses should satisfy some specific GUT-scale relations in order to fit the realistic phenomenological constrains.
+However the traditional unified operators which give rise to some GUT-scale mass relations, such as the popular Georgi-Jarlskog (GJ) relations~\cite{GJ/1979} $m_{\mu}=3m_{s}$ and $m_{e}\simeq\frac{1}{3}m_{d}$ will lead to $\theta^{e}_{12}\simeq\lambda_{c}/3$.
 As consequence the GJ factor of 3 leads to $\theta_{13}\simeq\lambda_{c}/3\sqrt{2}$ in a large class of GUT flavor models, which now contradicts with experimental data.
-In order to eliminate the factor of 3, we should consider a general form of Yukawa matrices for both down-type quarks and charged leptons, in which make sure the dominant 1-2 mixing angles $\theta^{d,e}_{12}$ are both about $\mathcal{O}(\lambda_{c})$.
-Nevertheless, the resulting mixing angle and masses should satisfy some specific GUT-scale relations in order to fit the realistic phenomenological constrains about them.
-Indeed the basic strategic considerations for achieving $\theta_{13}\simeq\lambda_{c}/\sqrt{2}$ in GUT flavor models has been suggested in~\cite{Antusch/2011,King/2012b,Antusch/2013a,Antusch/2013b}.
+For achieving $\theta_{13}\simeq\lambda_{c}/\sqrt{2}$ in GUT flavor models, the basic strategic considerations has been suggested in~\cite{Antusch/2011,King/2012b,Antusch/2013a,Antusch/2013b}.
 A different strategy without GUT can be seen in~\cite{Alta/2012a}.
-The key-point to obtain a suitable phenomenological relation between $\theta^{e}_{12}$ and masses is the choice of the Yukawa texture of the first and second generations of charged leptons, in which the suitable Clebsch-Gordan (CG) coefficients are in the entries of the Yukawa matrices.
 Note that the Yukawa matrices we mentioned are taken to be equivalent to the mass matrices, or say $m_{ij}=y_{ij}v$ with the value of Higgs VEV $v$ being fixed at the electroweak scale $\Lambda_{EW}$.
-Without loss of generality we consider the upper $2\times2$ part of down quarks Yukawa matricesx with a vanishing 11-entry and omitting the specific VEVs of Higgs and/or scalar fields for simplicity, the desired Yukawa matrices of down-type quarks and charged leptons that lead to $\theta^{d,e}_{12}\simeq\lambda_{c}$ are generically of the form
+Without loss of generality we consider the upper $2\times2$ part of down quarks Yukawa matrices with a vanishing 11-entry for simplicity, the desired Yukawa matrices that lead to $\theta^{d,e}_{12}\simeq\lambda_{c}$ are generically of the form